carlosrenatohr/gox-analytics/README.md

-# 📊 User Behavior Analytics API
+# 📊 GOX ANALYTICS - User Behavior Analytics API 🌵

-# GOX ANALYTICS DEMO :chart_with_upwards_trend:chart 🌵

-Hey, este proyecto es una API lista para trackear y analizar el comportamiento de usuarios en sitios web en tiempo real.
-Pensado para ser simple de instalar, usar y entender.
-Empecemos..
+Hey!
+This project is an API ready to track and analyze user behavior on websites in real time.
+It’s designed to be super easy to install, use, and understand.
+Let’s get started…

 ---

-##  ¿Qué hace esto?❓

-- Recibe y almacena eventos de usuarios (clics, visitas, etc).
+## What does this do?❓

+- Receives and stores user events (clicks, visits, etc.).
-- Expone endpoints de analytics (page views, actividad, cohortes).
+- Exposes analytics endpoints (page views, activity, cohorts).
-- Listo para probar y extender.
+- Ready to test and extend.

 ---